 Yes.
 Two recommendations are required for each instructor.
 One letter for each instructor must be obtained from the House Course's faculty sponsor.
 Combined recommendation letters are acceptable.

 Yes.
-They can either be mailed to 011 Allen Building, Box 90053 or emailed to email@example.com.
+They can either be mailed to 011 Allen Building, Campus Box 90050, or emailed to email@example.com.
 If emailing, the recommendation letter can be contained in the email itself, or sent via an attachment (PDF or Word documents preferred).